ImHarker/hLogger/README.md

 - Console output for log messages
 - Logging with customizable log levels
 - Configuration for including source location in the log file
+- Configuration for the log output (None, Terminal only, File only, Both)
 - Lightweight and easy to integrate

 ## Installation